+Controls/objectives Comment Compliance 2.
 Details, including location, number and type of market stalls, are to be provided with the Development Application.
 Markets must be ancillary to the proposed event. reference to trading licences on Council's website or the Office of Fair Trading.

-22 Waste management / recycling

-- Adequate garbage and recycling facilities must be provided to cater for the anticipated number of people.
-Details are to be provided for approval at Development Application stage. - Council is able to assist in the provision of small bins, to be returned on the first working day after the event.
-Provision of larger bins and the removal of litter and garbage is the responsibility of the applicant. - Council encourages the use of recyclable food and drink containers and the proper recycling of all waste.
+22 Waste management / recycling 1.
+Adequate garbage and recycling facilities must be provided to cater for the anticipated number of people.
+Details are to be provided for approval at Development Application stage.
+A waste management plan is required for all events as detailed in the EMP.
+This is to ensure consistency with Council's sustainable events policy, which Yes 2.
+Council is able to assist in the provision of small bins, to be returned on the first working day after the event.
+Provision of larger bins and the removal of litter and garbage is the responsibility of the applicant. requires wastage be reduced at events.
+3. Council encourages the use of recyclable food and drink containers and the proper recycling of all waste.